PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Entry requirements

-• complete the Health Sciences First Year programme at Otago University, or the first year of either the Bachelor of Health Sciences or Bachelor of Science in Biomedical Science at Auckland University
+• to complete the Health Sciences First Year programme at the University of Otago OR the first year of either the Bachelor of Health Sciences or Bachelor of Science in Biomedical Science at the University of Auckland

 You also need to be registered with the Medical Council of New Zealand.